The Silent Star: United States

 In 1962 the shortened 79-minute dubbed release from Crown International Pictures substituted the title First Spaceship on Venus for the English-speaking market.
 The film was released theatrically in the U.S. as a double feature with the re-edited version of the 1958 Japanese Kaiju film Varan the Unbelievable.
 All references to the atomic bombing of Hiroshima were edited out.
 The American character Hawling became a Russian named Orloff.
 The Russian character Arsenjew became the American Herringway, while the Polish character Soltyk became the Frenchman Durand.
 The spacecraft used for the journey was referred to and spelled as Cosmostrator.

 Two differently cut and dubbed versions of the film were also shown on the American market at the time, Spaceship Venus Does Not Reply and Planet of the Dead.

 The original, uncut version of the film was finally re-released in the U.S. in 2004 under its original title The Silent Star by the DEFA Film Library of the University of Massachusetts Amherst.

-In other media

-In 1990, First Spaceship on Venus was featured in the second national season of Mystery Science Theater 3000 and was released on DVD in 2008 by Shout!
-Factory, as part of their "MST3K 20th Anniversary Edition" collection.

 In 2007, the film was shown on the horror hosted television series Cinema Insomnia.
 Apprehensive Films later released the Cinema Insomnia episode on DVD.

+Mystery Science Theater

+Under the name First Spaceship on Venus, the movie was featured in episode #211 of Mystery Science Theater 3000, first airing on Comedy Central on December 29, 1990.
+Series writer Mary Jo Pehl marveled at the ethnically and gender-diverse cast, although she admitted that didn't make her care about the fate of the characters.
+Writer / performer Kevin Murphy said the episode's subpar host segments were a result of the cast and crew going on vacation after the episode was completed.

+Writer Jim Vorel ranked the episode as one of the series' worst, ranking it #172 out of 197 MST3K episodes from the first twelve seasons.
+Still, Vorel writes the episode isn't "terrible"; it "simply fl[ies] under the radar."
+First Spaceship on Venus, in Vorel's opinion, is "a rather dry (but pleasantly colorful and silly-looking) sci-fi story," with "painfully dorky looking costumes" in a "cheap, spacefaring sci-fi picture."

+Shout!
+Factory released the episode on November 18, 2008, as part of the MST3K: 20th Anniversary Edition DVD set.
+The set also included three other episodes: Future War (episode #1004), Laserblast (episode (#706), and Werewolf (episode #904).